osg-htc/docs/docs/worker-node/install-singularity.md

 The OSG has installed singularity in [OASIS](/worker-node/install-cvmfs), so many sites will eventually not need to install singularity locally if they enable it to run unprivileged.
+Meanwhile an RPM installation can be configured to be unprivileged or privileged.

 !!! danger "Kernel vs. Userspace Security"
     Enabling unprivileged user namespaces increases the risk to the